elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 Anti-pattern:

 - Does not accept feedback from their peers or the prof.
 - Actively promotes a negative outlook for the class or alienates individuals without offering constructive solutions.
-For instance, handles conflicts in a counterproductive manner by avoiding confrontation or escalating disputes without seeking resolution.
 - Avoids taking responsibility for errors or setbacks, deflecting blame onto others or external factors.
-- Prioritizes personal gain over the wellbeing and success of other class members.
-Note: Prioritizing personal interests != protecting oneself; it's essential to maintain [healthy boundaries](https://www.amazon.ca/Set-Boundaries-Find-Peace-Reclaiming/dp/0349426953/ref=asc_df_0349426953/?tag=googleshopc0c-20&linkCode=df0&hvadid=500814012938&hvpos=&hvnetw=g&hvrand=13357593454139839732&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9000489&hvtargid=pla-1119061818132&psc=1&mcid=00dec801770a35b391850d8a28aa2bd6) without sacrificing one's own wellbeing for others :^)

 ## Timely Submission